Person smiling and looking down at their tablet.

 Your personal health insurance provider might deny your claim if your injury is related to your work, which would leave you paying these bills on your own.

-How much does workers' compensation coverage cost in Utah?
+How much does workers' compensation insurance cost in Utah?

-Estimated employer rates for workers’ compensation in Utah are $0.73 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Utah are $0.63 per $100 of covered wages [PDF].

 • Number of employees